open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ## Create an Issue

 First, you will need to open an issue within the right repository ([upstream repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io)) and explain the problem.
-If you are explaining a bug or how to replicate an issue, please be as explicit as possible and use pictures if possible.
+If you are explaining a bug or how to replicate an issue, please be as explicit as possible and use pictures as necessary.
+You will then research the possible solutions or ideas on how to address the Issue before detailing your proposed solution, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1985).
+Someone else will hopefully provide input, and then you can move ahead with making the proposed changes.

 ![Providing Detail on New Issue](images/vi-new-issue-format.png)

-After you have submitted the new Issue, you will then research the possible solutions, or ideas, on how to address the Issue.
-Once you've completed your research, then you will add a comment detailing your proposed solution, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
-Someone else will hopefully provide input (as Dogi did here) and then you can move ahead with making the proposed changes.

 IMPORTANT: Issues are _not required_ to be approved _before_ a Pull Request is submitted for the respective fix; however, we do suggest that you wait until someone from the OLE confirms/approves the change that your issue addresses BEFORE you begin work on the fix.
 Check out this example issue, per Dogi, that shows the importance of confirmation: [#1465](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1465).